What is a REST API and Why Build One in PHP?

 ├── .htaccess # URL rewriting rules

 The public/index.php file acts as a single entry point for all API requests.
-This approach, called a front controller pattern, centralises routing logic and makes it easier to apply security measures uniformly.
+This front controller pattern centralises routing logic and makes it simpler to apply security measures uniformly across your entire API.
+Any request that does not match an existing file gets routed through this single entry point.

 Building the Front Controller and Router

-The front controller receives every request and determines which controller and action should handle it.
-This separates request handling from business logic and keeps your code organised.
+The front controller receives every request, parses the URL, and determines which controller and action should handle it.
+This separation of request handling from business logic keeps your code organised and easier to test.

 <?php